urmi-21/pyrpipe/docs/source/index.rst

 These pipelines can be fully customizable and users can easily add/replace the tools using the pyrpipe framework.
 Finally, pyrpipe can be used on local computers or on HPC environments and pyrpipe scripts can be easily integrated into workflow management systems such as Snakemake and Nextflow.

+Get started with the tutorial: :ref:`Tutorial Overview` or look at real data `examples <https://github.com/urmi-21/pyrpipe/tree/master/case_studies>`_.

 Key Features
 #############

-- Import any UNIX command in python
+- Import any UNIX executable command/tool in python
 - Dry-runnable pipelines to check dependencies and commands before execution
 - Flexible and robust handling of tool arguments and parameters
 - Auto load parameters from .yaml files